Hey there, time traveller!

 When Evander Kane openly challenged Noel in Chicago over being kept out of the lineup due to injury, it was clear the players no longer respected Noel's authority.
 It killed any chance he had of succeeding.

 'There's no question that I think I can.
 I know I can.
-I don't have confidence issues from that standpoint'
+I don't have confidence issues from that standpoint'— Noel, on whether he will coach in the NHL again

 After a couple of phone calls and text messages negotiating the terms of an interview and a location, Noel arrived at a Tuxedo coffee shop dressed casually in jeans and a windbreaker.
 The 58-year-old was relaxed and comfortable with where he's at today.
 He's processed his firing and gone through a "grieving period."